caido/documentation/src/concepts/essentials/workflows/js_in_caido.md

 Within the above code block:

-- Each HTTP Method included in the array is set in the request object using the `setMethod()` method.
+- Each HTTP Method element in the array is set in the request object using the `setMethod()` method.
 - The requests are sent using `sdk.requests.send(spec)`.
 - For each request sent, the response is the awaited promise and will be stored in the `res` variable once resolved.
 - The response body is converted to a string from bytes and then the length is evaluated.